 To be considered to the Collaborative Nurse Practitioner Program, you must satisfy the admission requirements listed in the University of Regina’s Faculty of Graduate Studies and Research website.
 Additional requirements information can be found below.

 The language of instruction in the MN (NP) is English.
 You must demonstrate an appropriate level of proficiency in English as required by the U of R.

 Submission of a comprehensive curriculum vitae, comprised of education history, nursing work history, special contributions and acknowledgements, and community involvement is encouraged.

 The Collaborative Nurse Practitioner Program has one intake per year with classes beginning in September.
 Preference is given to Saskatchewan applicants; however, applicants from other Canadian jurisdictions are encouraged to apply, with the exceptions of Quebec and British Columbia as they currently do not accept out of province student’s clinical.

-The program has designated equity seats that are representative of the Aboriginal population in Saskatchewan.
-Aboriginal students at the University of Regina are asked to self-declare their Aboriginal status when they log into the University’s Admissions online form.
-Like all other CNPP applicants, Aboriginal students must fully meet the admission criteria.
+The program has designated equity seats that are representative of the Indigenous population in Saskatchewan.
+Indigenous students at the University of Regina are asked to self-declare their Indigenous status when they log into the University’s Admissions online form.
+Like all other CNPP applicants, Indigenous students must fully meet the admission criteria.
 Unfilled equity seats will become available to other applicants.

 Risk Management documents are required to engage in the clinical following acceptance to the program.